 The town hall building referred to the two-asiles northern constructions (Pomerania, Flanders), but it was much smaller and more compact, however it was distinguished by a tower that was rarely used on the Baltic Sea region.
 The distinction of the Poznań city hall was also the lack of rooms with commercial function, that occurred in the Pomeranian town halls.
 The compact shape of the Poznań city hall was also similar to the secular constructions from the areas of the Teutonic Order (town hall in Malbork, Pasłęk).

-The elevations of the town hall have a uniformly stylish, renaissance character.
-The only external evidence of the gothic past of the building is the brick fragment of the tower from the early 16th century.
-The front elevation consists of a three-story, arcaded loggia, over which three turrets rise.
-The oldest part of the building are the early-gothic cellars covered with rib vaults.
-From the halls located on the ground floor only one of them has preserved the original vault.
-However, the Great Hall on the first floor is one of the most beautiful renaissance interiors in Poland.
-It is covered by a richly decorated coffered ceiling, supported on two pillars.
-The remaining rooms on the first floor are the Royal Hall, which served as the venue for the city council, and the Court Room in the past serving as a place for consideration of smaller lawsuits.
-The second floor originally served an economic functions.
+Currently, the facades of the town hall have a uniformly renaissance character.
+The only external evidence of the Gothic past of the building is the brick part of the tower.
+Inside the oldest part are Gothic cellars covered with rib vaults.
+Among the halls located on the ground floor only one of them has preserved the original vault.
+However, Great Hall on the first floor is one of the most beautiful renaissance interiors in Poland.